pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

     ![Show Loadbalancing](images/ShowLoadbalancing.png)

-## Task 2: Connection to Admin Server using WebLogic Remote Console
+## Task 2: Explore WebLogic Domain on Kubernetes Cluster using WebLogic Remote Console

 In this task, we explore the WebLogic Remote Console.
 We create connection to *Admin Server* in Remote Console and verify the resources in WebLogic Domain.
 This verifies the successful migration of an on-premise domain into the Oracle Kubernetes Cluster.